AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Guide Proof
 ---------------------------------------------------------------------

-As properties of interest for functional correctness are more complex than those involved in proof of program integrity, it is expected that GNATprove may not be able to verify them right away even though they are valid.
-Techniques for :ref:`Debugging Failed Proof Attempts` will come in handy here.
-Here, we focus on improving results on the remaining cases where the property is valid but is not proved by GNATprove in a reasonable amount of time.
+Since properties of interest for functional correctness are more complex than those involved in proofs of program integrity, we expect GNATprove to initially be unable to verify them even though they're valid.
+You'll find the techniques we discussed in :ref:`Debugging Failed Proof Attempts` to come in handy here.
+We now go beyond those techniques and focus on more ways of improving results in the cases where the property is valid but GNATprove can't prove it in a reasonable amount of time.

-In these cases, users may want to try and guide GNATprove in order either to complete the proof or strip it down to a small number of easily reviewable assumptions.
-For this purpose, assertions can be added to break complex proofs into smaller steps:
+In those cases, you may want to try and guide GNATprove to either complete the proof or strip it down to a small number of easily-reviewable assumptions.
+For this purpose, you can add assertions to break complex proofs into smaller steps.

 .. code-block:: ada